ant-media/ant-media-documentation/docs/guides/adaptive-bitrate/generating-thumbnails.md

 http://<SERVER_NAME>:5080/<APP_NAME>/previews/<STREAM_ID>.png
 ```

-**With v2.4.3** and later, "\_finished" suffix is added to PNG file after streaming has finished.
+**With v2.4.3** and later, the `_finished` suffix is added to the PNG file after streaming has finished.
 So that it will be in the following template

 ```
 http://<SERVER_NAME>:5080/<APP_NAME>/previews/<STREAM_ID>_finished.png